physicsturtle/physicsturtle_old/_calculus-II/unit2/basic_formulas.md

 \frac{d}{dx}\log|x| &=& \frac{1}{x} \\
 \end{eqnarray*}$$

 This table can be inverted to produce a table of integrals!
+By inverted, I mean getting rid of the differentiation sign, and adding an integral sign to the other side!
 The resulting table of integrals is

 #### Table of Integrals: